In this article:

 - Clear, cool beverages are recommended.
 Take whatever you feel you can tolerate.
 Examples include clear soups, carbonated beverages, and ice cubes made of frozen drinks.
 (Note: When drinking with a straw, sip slowly to avoid swallowing air that can cause gas).

 - Drink beverages that settle the stomach, such as ginger ale or chamomile tea.

 - Keep yourself distracted with music, TV, or other sources of recreation during a bout of nausea.

-- Smaller portions of foods that are low in fat seem to work best.
+- Small portions of foods that are low in fat seem to work best.
 These foods are easy to digest and move through the stomach fast.
-If you are eating smaller portions of low-fat foods, be sure to eat more often to meet your calorie and protein needs.
+If you are eating small portions of low-fat foods, be sure to eat more often to meet your calorie and protein needs.

 - Refrain from eating heavy meals before or during travel.